 Gum disease is associated with cardiovascular disease, type 2 diabetes, chronic kidney disease and other serious chronic conditions.
 It increases with age and also as a result of contributing factors such as smoking and obesity.
 Diet also impacts on periodontal health, from both the perspective of plaque build-up and the body’s immunoinflammatory responses.
 Stress has been linked to periodontal disease, but it's not clear whether the relationship has a physiological basis or is due simply to the fact that individuals under stress are less likely to perform regular good oral hygiene.
 It is common for more severe forms of periodontal disease to present in individuals with compromised immune systems, e.g., those with diabetes, HIV infection, leukaemia and Down syndrome.

 Plaque Control for Gingival Health

 Plaque control is the most important method of limiting periodontal disease and maintaining gingival health.
-This must be considered at two levels: what individuals can do for themselves by way of plaque control on a daily basis, and what dentists and hygienists can do to eliminate plaque retention factors in individuals and to advise patients on the most appropriate home care.
+This must be considered at two levels: what you can do for yourself by way of plaque control on a daily basis, and what dentists and hygienists can do to eliminate plaque retention factors and to advise patients on the most appropriate home care.

 It is the responsibility of the dental clinician to ensure that any dental treatment provided minimises plaque retention; this is a part of treatment planning.
 Clear advice must be given on the need to clean bridges, dentures and orthodontic appliances (braces) effectively and regularly.
 Calculus (or tartar) is a form of hardened (mineralised) plaque, which can form on teeth both above gum level and within periodontal pockets.
 Calculus cannot be removed by toothbrushing; careful professional scaling is needed for its removal.
 While appropriate professional treatment is important, it must be stressed that the highest priority for plaque control is effective daily oral hygiene by the individual.